Campaigns

 International climate governance

-Our work promotes the idea that international cooperation must build on country needs.
-A bottom-up process would enable systemic transformations that are compatible with enhanced climate ambition of every country.
+Our work promotes the idea that international cooperation must build on country needs and that only a bottom-up process would enable systemic transformations that are compatible with enhanced climate ambitions of every country.
+We do so by relying on the in-depth work conducted by the DDP at the country level which informs how international processes can be oriented to best address the needs of the countries for their national transformations.

 Sectoral transformations

-Our work contributes to decarbonizing hard-to-decarbonize sectors.
-These sectors produce the majority of greenhouse gas emissions and sectoral transformations are necessary to reach the Paris Agreement Goal of 1.5°C. Our work focuses on two sectors: shipping and green iron.
+Our work contributes to decarbonizing hard-to-decarbonize sectors, which produce the majority of greenhouse gas emissions.
+Sectoral transformations of these sectors are therefore necessary to reach the Paris Agreement Goal of 1.5°C. Our work focuses on three sub-sectors: freight, shipping and green iron.

 Our key activities include:

-- Policy briefs on policy challenges and critical international cooperation activities to support a structural shortening of trade distances consistent with the decarbonization of maritime transport
+• Policy briefs on policy challenges and critical international cooperation activities to support the implementation of systemic mitigation options

 Our key activities include: